rekpero/limestone/README.md

 Moreover, the Smartweave contracts may help to maintain data integrity managing the reputation of data providers.
 Arweave offers also a neat monetisation model with the Profit Sharing Token rewarding providers for high-quality data.
 </p>

+<h3>Architecute</h3>

+<h4>Data miners</h4>
+Data miners are agents (system deamons) that periodically upload data to the network.
+The content of the uploaded dataset is specified by the data order that contains:

+* Asset name
+* Period
+* Probing interval
+* Data source

+The orders are also stored on the Arweave chain and periodically queried by the miners.

+Data miners could be started by executing the following scipt from the main directory:

+`
+node ./backend/provider/data-miners/mine-data.js
+`

+<h4>Data processors</h4>
+Data processors can transform one data set into another.
+It allows producing meaningful metrics and insights based on a combination of base pricing and traffic data.

+<h5>Balancer rewards</h5>
+An example of data processor is the code calculating rewards for providing liquidity to the Balancer protocol.

+The sample processor could be started by executing the following scipt from the main directory:

+`
+node ./backend/provider/data-miners/mine-balancer-rewards.js
+`

 <h2 id="licensing">Licensing</h2>